engr-advising/engr-advising.github.io/gened.rst

 Overview
 --------

-Students entering Maritime Collete in Spring 2023 and earlier follow the old Maritime College general education requirements.
+Students who entered Maritime College in Spring 2023 and earlier follow the old Maritime College general education requirements.
 For the majority of Engineering students, this consists of 4 required classes listed on your Degree Curricula: HIST 101, HIST 101, HUMN 201, and HUMN 202.
 See your advisor with any questions about these requirements.

 Students entering Maritime College in Fall 2023 and later must follow the new SUNY General Education Framework, which are more flexible and allow you to choose some courses.
 They are detailed below.
 Note that the courses available in each subject area may change in time; this page was last updated on October 25, 2023.